 Some of the key advice going to politicians comes from well-funded lobby groups, not independent experts.

 The science advisers who go into bat for the agriculture sector might have a different view of, say, wheat or sugar to those advisers working in public health.

 Technology advice in the eye of the beholder

-Depending on where you sit, the idea of, say, data sovereignty might be a useful way to keep people safe or it could be a brake on innovation.
+Depending on where you sit, the idea of, say, New Zealand data sovereignty might be a useful way to keep people safe or it could be a brake on innovation.
 Someone needs to unpick these issues for our leaders.

 There are big strategic decisions where different government departments and competing interests want to pull in different directions.
 Take the question of how government should engage with organisations like Google or Facebook?
 You’ll get diametric views depending on who you talk to.